If you cannot afford monthly payments but can make a one off lump sum available a Full and Final Settlement IVA could be for you.

 There is no fixed amount that has to be paid to achieve a full and final settlement IVA.
 The amount your creditors will accept as a percentage of your debt depends on your financial circumstances.

-If you have no assets and cannot afford any monthly payments to your creditors then the amount they are likely to accept could be relatively low.
-In these circumstances they may accept a lump sum equivalent to 20 percent or less of your outstanding debt.
+If you have no assets and cannot afford any monthly payments to your creditors, the sum required could be as low as 30% of your outstanding debt.
+In some cases it could be even lower.

 Your creditors will consider accepting a relatively small sum because they would get less if you went bankrupt.
 In bankruptcy any funds would be swallowed in Official receiver’s fees and they could get nothing.